'CBS Mornings' co-host Nate Burleson faced depression after an injury put his football career on pause: 'I felt so much solitude'

 The Unwind is Yahoo Life’s well-being series in which experts, influencers and celebrities share their approaches to wellness and mental health, from self-care rituals to setting healthy boundaries to the mantras that keep them afloat.

 As a wide receiver for the Seattle Seahawks, Nate Burleson loved being in the spotlight.
-“In the football world, [receivers are] the divas,” the CBS Mornings co-host tells Yahoo Life.
+“In the football world, [receivers are] the divas,” the CBS Mornings co-host and The NFL Today analyst tells Yahoo Life.
 “We score touchdowns and do the dance and get people up on their feet.
 We're the ones that love all the eyes on us.”
 So when he tore his ACL and had to miss most of the 2008 season, his mental health began to flounder.

 “I realized how quickly the game will move on, and it took me into the space of uncertainty,” he recalls.
 “And at that point, I never have dealt with anything like that.
 I was blessed enough to have a mom and dad that provided for us.
 I didn't really go through too many trials and errors.
 But in that moment, I felt so much solitude.”